3. Public Money Creation

 National debts derived from the creation of a national currency base by central banks: This category of debt is really not a debt at all.
 Public money creation is a basic democratic necessity; a necessary public good and public right.

 The international debts of nation states: These are the governmental equivalent of household debts.
-Just like household debts, these are facilitated by banks and endogenous money creation.
-They are real debts, but should also be interest-free.
+Just like household debts, these are facilitated by banks creating money endogenously.
+They are real debts, but they too should be interest-free.